Breitholtz/HPC/Assignment2.md

 We use fprintf to easily write the header to both files, then we proceed to the main writing stage.
 It consists of a while loop which runs until an index $ix$ is equal to SIZE, i.e until we have fully written all the rows to the files.
 Inside we have a an if-statement which checks if row $ix$ is done.

-If the row is done then we proceed to write it to the files with..... then we increment $ix$ and continue waiting until the next row is done.
+If the row is done then we proceed to write it to the files with.....
+We also check if the iterations are larger than a chosen max  valuee and if they are we set them to the max.
+After this we increment $ix$ and continue waiting until the next row is done.
 This repeats until the writing is finished.
-We the
+We then close the files and return.
+//TODO: change implementation so that we use fwrite and cap out

 // IDEAS: to check our programs performance characteristic we can time every function for different inputs and see how they behave and how long it appears to take them to process.
 Maybe easier with a profiler...